vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 To open the console if it is not visible you can open it from Windows-> Show View -> Others -> General -> Console

 <br/>
-<%= image_tag "hello-android/console.png", alt: "Console", title: "Console" %>
+<%= image_tag "hello-android/console.png", alt: "Android Hello World Console", title: "Android Hello World Console" %>

 Console helps in knowing what is happening in your development environment

 ### LogCAT
 <br/>
-<%= image_tag "hello-android/logcat.png", alt: "LogCat", title: "LogCat" %>
+<%= image_tag "hello-android/logcat.png", alt: "Android Hello World LogCat", title: "LogCat" %>

 An excellent tool which comes with ADT is logcat.
 It gives you all information about what is happening in your Android Emulator or Phone if you are using a android phone for testing your applications